wroblewskiwojciech161/masterStudies/Crypto/List1/Task2/instruction.md

 1. Try to make prefix attack
 2. Want to find such s1 and s2, that MD5(m1 || s1) == MD5(m2 || s1)

+## Possible ?

+1. paper : Chosen-prefixcollisions for MD5 2012
+2. Shown that for aproximately 2^39 calls to MD%, it is possible to find s1,s2 for any m1,m2

 ## We can try hashclash (probably ?), evilize program, md5collgen

 Example with hashclash